A Buying Guide: How to Navigate the Headphone Hobby

 - Drop THX AAA Stack

 - SMSL Stacks or combos

-With that said, many listeners who have found their ideal headphones already, or perhaps have a number of headphones they really enjoy and are trying to get the most out of them, end up looking into higher end source equipment.
+With all of that said, many listeners who have found their ideal headphones already, or perhaps have a number of headphones they really enjoy and are trying to get the most out of them, end up looking into higher-end source equipment.

-This isn't to say there's no added benefit to the higher end source equipment, merely that it's worth thinking about whether it might be more prudent to buy a different headphone rather than trying to get the most out of what you have.
-Generally speaking, solid state amps and DACs don't impact the frequency response in any meaningful way (except in situations where there's a particular output impedance synergy ocurring, or there's a deliberate function for certain boosts like what you get with the iFi amps).
+This isn't to say there's no added benefit to the higher end source equipment.
+But generally, solid state amps and DACs don't impact the frequency response in any meaningful way (except where there's a particular output impedance synergy occurring, or there's a deliberate function for certain boosts like what you get with the iFi amps).
 So if you're not thrilled about your headphone's tonal balance, getting a higher end source isn't going to 'fix' that for you, even if it might sound better in other ways.

 Examples of high end DACs and Amps:

 - iFi Pro Stack (Pro iCan and Pro iDSD)